 Loch Gainmheach, Ederline This was a challenging scheme in a remote area.
 Hydroplan undertook extensive investigations on the site which showed very difficult ground conditions including glacial sands and gravels, lake deposits and glacial till.
 The original scheme for a concrete dam proved to be unviable and a rockfill dam with an HDPE membrane was designed.
 This incorporated a cement-bentonite cut-off down to rock which in places was 5m deep.
 Despite the remote location and difficult ground conditions, the dam was completed on time and to budget.

-A leading hydropower consultancy, with a multi-disciplined team of skilled engineers, specialising in the design, construction and project management of hydropower projects in the UK and internationally.
+A leading renewable energy consultancy, with a multi-disciplined team of skilled engineers, specialising in the design, construction and project management of renewable energy projects in the UK and internationally.